 This is a practical, hands-on course for new or experienced users who want to improve the quality of their data, and expand the types of samples that they can successfully analyze.

 Weapons of Mass Destruction Civil Support Teams (WMD-CST or CST) who respond in the event of a suspected weapon of mass destruction attack.
+This course provides sustainment training, but does not meet the ITRM requirement for Advanced Microscopy.

 Students are expected to successfully complete a variety of tasks in the form of hands-on exercises, laboratory exercises, identifications of unknowns, and quizzes.
 Students are notified at the end of the course whether or not they have successfully completed the requirements of the course based on: